denten-books/plain-text/5-surface.md

 > of the display by human operator in order to deliver instructions to the
 > computer" [@engelbart_x-y_1970].

-The short-lived screenless word processors of the early 1960s (like the IBM MT/ST) necessitated the cognitively arduous task of continuously keeping the underlying document structure in the mind's eye.
-The screen removes that burden by reconstructing the document structure topographically, along the *x/y* axes.
-It restores a sense of apparent and organized space to data stored in ad-hoc and impalpable structures along the surface of then magnetic storage and now solid state medium.
+Short-lived screenless word processors of the early 1960s (like the IBM MT/ST) forced writers to maintain a mental image of their document structure.
+Screens remove this burden by reconstructing the document structure topographically.
+They restored a sense of apparent and organized space to impalpable data, stored along magnetic surfaces or in solid state media.
 The contemporary "digital" document may resemble a page on the screen, but beneath it, it is a jumble of bits, split into the various regions of internal memory.
+Tough screens seem to restore document unity by presenting wholistic images of paragraphs, pages, and books, these structures are mere simulations.
+The simulation seems to follow the physics of paper and ink---one can turn pages, write in margins, make bookmarks---it is really governed by electromagnetics.
-The screen attempts to restore unity.
-It recombines the bits to once again produce something resembling a paragraph, a page, or a book, recreating some of the natural affordances of print, like "turning the page," "writing on the margins, and "bookmarking."
-But these actions are mere simulations of paper formats.
-Even as it gives the machine operator some familiar visual cues guided by the physics of paper and ink, the simulation itself follows the laws of physics that govern magnets and electricity.
-The simulated text does not transcend matter, it merely dissembles, concealing most of its material properties while simulating others.
-The act of continual dissemblage---one medium imitating the other---gives rise to the ephemeral illusion, by which pages fade in and out of sight, paper folds in improbable ways, and words glide effortlessly between registers of copy and paste.
+The simulated text does not transcend matter, it merely dissembles.
+It conceals its true material properties while recreating others artificially.
+The act of continual dissemblage---one medium imitating the other---creates the ephemeral illusion, by which pages fade in and out of sight, paper folds in improbable ways, and words glide effortlessly between registers of copy and paste.

-Humans reading and writing on magnetic media with the aid of the screen for the first time reported a feeling of freedom and liberation from paper.
-An anonymous account included in Engelbart's report offers the following phenomenological self-assessment:[^ln2-follow]
+The first humans to read and write on screen reported feeling freedom and liberation from paper.
+An anonymous account included in Engelbart's report offered the following phenomenological self-assessment:[^ln2-follow]

 ```
     1B2B1 "To accommodate and preserve a thought or